World Gorilla Day

-World Gorilla Day creates the opportunity for people all over the world to come together in celebrating gorillas, and more importantly, taking action to protect endangered gorillas in the wild.
+World Gorilla Day creates the opportunity for people all over the world to come together in celebrating gorillas, and more importantly, taking action to protect gorillas in the wild.

-The inaugural year for World Gorilla Day also marks the 50th anniversary of the Karisoke Research Center, operated by the Dian Fossey Gorilla Fund International (DFGFI).
-Established by Dian Fossey, Karisoke is the longest-running gorilla field study site dedicated to the conservation, protection, and study of gorillas and their habitats in Africa.
-There are many great organizations and individuals dedicated to fighting for their survival, but greater awareness and investment are essential to gaining ground for all four subspecies of gorilla.
+2017 was the inaugural year for World Gorilla Day and it also marked the 50th anniversary of the Karisoke Research Center, operated by the Dian Fossey Gorilla Fund.
+Established by Dian Fossey, Karisoke is the longest running gorilla field study site dedicated to the conservation, protection and study of gorillas and their habitats in Africa.
+There are many great organizations and individuals dedicated to fighting for their survival, but greater awareness and investment are essential to gaining ground for gorillas.

 World Gorilla Day strives to be a rallying point for bolstering appreciation and action for these great apes.